marcus-o/real_time_rfsoc_phase_correction/readme.md

 ```

 4. generate the vivado overlay project and bitstream:
-- open vivado and switch the working directory to the vivado directory of this repository, e.g.:
+- open vivado and, in the tcl console, switch the working directory to the vivado directory of this repository, e.g.:
 ```
 cd location/real_time_rfsoc_phase_correction/vivado/
 ```